gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ---

-### What does this do?
+## What does the exit event generator do?

-An equivalent to this would be run the folliwing commands:
+An equivalent to this would be run the following commands:

 ```python
 simulator = Simulator(board=board)